kessiezhang/NYC-Subway-Entrance-EDA/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

-### Files

-`MTA_EDA_ProjectBenson_Group 4.ipynb` --> The main python notebook that when executed will chronologically go through the entirety of our analysis.

-`Project Benson.pptx` --> Presentation documenting our important findings.

 ### Run

 In a terminal or command window, navigate to the top-level project directory and run one of the following commands: